Berkeley-CS61B/website-fa23/materials/lab/lab08/index.md

 - `rotateRight` and `rotateLeft`
 - `insert`

 This lab is worth 5 points.
-All tests are provided to you locally.
-If you pass all tests (`TestRedBlackTree.java`), then you will get full score on the Gradescope autograder.